hashicorp/boundary/README.md

 Running Boundary in a more permanent context requires a few more steps, such as writing some simple configuration files to tell the nodes how to reach their database and KMS.
-The steps below, along with the extra information needed for permanent installations, are detailed in our [Installation Guide].
+The steps below, along with the extra information needed for permanent installations, are detailed in our [Installation Guide](https://www.boundaryproject.io/docs/installing).

 ### Build and Start Boundary in Dev Mode